Fractional Fermi liquid in a generalized $t-J$ model: Numerical evidence of FL* in 1D.

 In the Mott insulator at $x=0$, there is a gapless spin mode at $\mathbf q=\pi$, which is described by the $SU(2)_1$ conformal field theory (CFT) and can be thought as a spin liquid with "spinon Fermi surface" in one dimension.
-Our numerical results then suggest that the doped holes just form a small Fermi surface, which coexists together the "spin liquid" part in the Mott insulator.
+Our numerical results then suggest that the doped holes just form a small Fermi surface, which coexists together with the "spin liquid" part in the Mott insulator.
 This is exactly the behavior of a fractional Fermi liquid described in the parton theory.
 Let us also comment on how this phase is compatible with the Lieb-Schultz-Mattis (LSM) constraint in one dimension\cite{lieb1961two,yamanaka1997nonperturbative}.
 The LSM constraint says that for symmetric phase there must be a gapless model at crystal momentum $\mathbf Q=2\pi \nu$, where $\nu=\frac{1+x}{2}$ is the filling per spin\cite{yamanaka1997nonperturbative}.
 In conventional Luttinger liquid, this gapless mode corresponds to $2k_F$ excitation.
 However, it is possible that this required gapless mode is fractionalized to two elementary modes.
 In our case, this required gapless mode is formed by a bound state of a neutral mode with momentum $\pi$ from the spin liquid part and the $2k_F^*=\frac{x}{2} 2\pi$ of the small Fermi surface: $\mathbf Q=2\pi \nu= \pi+ 2k_F^*$.
-One can see that a symmetric pseudogap metal with small Fermi surface is possible provided that there is a neutral spin liquid sector.
-We will call such a phase as fractional Luttinger liquid (LL*).
+One can see that the existence of a neutral spin liquid sector can shift the Luttinger constraint of the Fermi surface volume by $1/2$ Brillouin Zone (BZ).
+We dub such a phase fractional Luttinger liquid (LL*), as an analog of the FL* phase in higher dimensions.